methodgames/methodgames.github.io/_posts/2023-07-07-july-wipe-updates.markdown

         - Due to the size and decay nature of the tugboat, along with temporarily claim and building authorization, the items placed on a tugboat are **never considered secure**.
             - You can authorize on a tugboat by sitting in the driver's seat looking at the long-press menu.

-## **Gameplay Changes:**

-- We will be keeping the stacking implementation from the previous wipe.
-Just as a reminder: **Tool cupboards will stack building materials (wood, stone, metal fragments, and high quality metal) up to stacks of 100,000.**
-    - Stacks work the same way once in a player's inventory or any other container.
-    - They can be split in half by middle clicking and dragging out of the container (onto the ground) or shift + middle click and drag for a third.
-    - Going forward, additioanl stacking by an admin (for stacks greater than 100,000) will only be done for tool cupboards located in lived-in bases.

 ***The rules are subject to change throughout the wipe if specific aspects need to be clarified or adapted.
 Not all aspects of gameplay can be detailed in the rules; please use your best judgment and follow the behavior rules.**